Pushing Tin: Plot

-Soon after going to TRACON to confront Russell, a bomb threat is called in to the facility.
+Soon after going to TRACON to confront Russell, a bomb threat is called into the facility.
 The building is evacuated and both Nick and Russell volunteer to stay behind to handle the daunting task of landing all the planes on approach before the alleged bomb is set to go off in 26 minutes.
-Successfully routing all but one plane that has lost radio contact, Nick leaves the building as the deadline approaches, while Russell remains inside to make contact with the plane by calling one of its passengers via Airfone.
+Successfully routing all but one plane that has lost radio contact, Nick leaves the building as the deadline approaches while Russell remains inside to make contact with the plane by calling one of its passengers via Airfone.
 Russell is lauded as a hero for making the effort despite the threat, which turned out to be a hoax.

 Russell abruptly quits and he and Mary move to Colorado.
 Connie leaves Nick, and his performance at work suffers; the once cocky, boastful controller is sent home after being responsible for two "deals" (near mid-air collisions) in one shift.
-After learning that Russell had ordered the diversion of his flight not to provoke him, but to clear a path to make a plane with a medical emergency on board next in line for a landing, Nick impulsively drives out to Colorado to make amends.
+After learning that Russell had ordered the diversion of his flight not to provoke him, but rather to clear a path to make a plane with a medical emergency on board next in line for a landing, Nick impulsively drives out to Colorado to make amends.

 Nick seeks his advice on how to get his personal life back in order, but Russell is unable to make him understand with words.
 He instead brings Nick to a runway so that he too can experience being caught in a landing aircraft's turbulence.
 They engage in the stunt together, and it has a profound effect on Nick, who thanks Russell.
 He returns to New York, where he regains his form at work, and reconciles with Connie.